amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    (**Note:** If you have two-factor authentication enabled for your Github account, you will need to disable it prior to entering your credentials here)

+6. You'll see a screen with "master" checked.
+Click "Next".

-6. **Carefully** browse to the destination which needs to be your workspace that you created on your Desktop.
+7. **Carefully** browse to the destination which needs to be your workspace that you created on your Desktop.

 ![Destination](images/destination.png "Destination")

-7. Follow the following screens to complete cloning.
+8. Follow the following screens to complete cloning.

 ![Existing](images/existing.png "Existing")

 ![Finish](images/finish.png "Finish")

-8. You should now be able to see your newly-cloned starter code.
+9. You should now be able to see your newly-cloned starter code.

 ## Your first coding project ##